 A product made of real leather will be quite expensive.
 Amongst all leather types, the skin of a cow is the most expensive one due to its durability and tanning properties (we are not talking about crocodile leather, which is illegal).
 Split leather, which is the bottom layer split from the top layer is a lot cheaper than top grain or full grain leather.

 So, if the price is too good to be true, it probably is.
 Leather is expensive.
+Guest bloggers are welcome to write for us.
+Check this link for more info.

 Don’t worry about different colors